A Multifaceted Analysis of Social Biases in Large Language Models: Results

+To examine cross-lingual behaviors of the LLMs, we conducted Principal Component Analysis (PCA) on the average context embeddings of the five translated stories.
 Fig.~\ref{fig:lang_reg} illustrates the distribution of the translated generated stories along two principal component axes across different languages for each LLM.
 We can observe that for Qwen, DeepSeek, and Gemini, the stories generated in languages spoken in the Southern Africa region form a tighter cluster compared to the other regions, and that the cluster is close to English.
 It indicates that when these three LLMs are ``thinking" about generic cultures and values in Southern African languages, they tend to think in a similar way that the models do when operating in English.
 This could be due to the transfer learning and alignment that occur when pretraining with low-resource languages.
 GPT is the model with the most spread-out distribution along the two principal component axes, with no distinct regional clusters.
 This suggests that the stories GPT generated in different languages are the most diverse and well-rounded in multilingual pretraining.

 Notably, for all four LLMs, the average embedding does not incline towards the high-resource languages, e.g., English, Chinese, and Spanish.
 This indicates that, despite their anglocentric cultural bias observed in existing works, the LLMs' inherent thinking, in a context agnostic to real-life cultures, does not skew towards the languages that are dominant in the pretraining corpora.